 Spiced lamb patties and couscous with apricots.
 A whole meal that you will love to make over and over how easy and savory this dish is to make.

-I love the earthiness of the lamb and with the added spices, consequently rich in flavor and so savory.
+I love the earthiness of the lamb and the added spices, which are rich in flavor and savory.

 Coriander and cumin are the only spices used with this dish, and they bring out the best foot forward in taste.
 The couscous is enhanced by the sweetness of the apricotsand balanced off with the cumin.

 Couscous is the perfect side dish for lamb patties.
 Consistent in flavor, and yet not too heavy or overpowering the flavors of your dish.

 The lamb has this excellent coriander and garlic undertone, which is not overpowering and will make you return for more.

 It took about 25 minutes to prepare this wonderful dish.
 Easy to prepare on a weeknight, even with all the bustle of life around you.
 A little bit of the Mediterranean in your dish

 Lamb patties are crisp, and they taste less gamey than the chop.
 Therefore, it plays well with strong spices such as cumin, fennel, chili flakes, coriander, garlic, cayenne, and nutmeg.

 Furthermore, because of the very rich flavor, it does not need much work to enjoy them.

 Mixing plain yogurt or any greek style of yogurt with the lamb, the meat is tenderized by it.